By Arwen Hann

 - A Kind of Serene Feeling Washing Over the Centre”: the Use of Background Music to Improve the Auditory Environment in an Early Childhood Centre Setting".
 Published in: The NZ Research in ECE Journal, Vol.10, 2007.

 Noise is only to be expected in early childhood centres but dealing with loud noise on a day to day basis could be putting the hearing of early childhood teachers at risk.

-A recent study by two Massey University professors found significant numbers of childcare workers were exposed to loud or excessively loud noise during their working day.
+A study by two Massey University professors found significant numbers of teachers at early childhood centres were exposed to loud or excessively loud noise during their working day.

 Oops ... you are attempting to read material available exclusively to our ECE Service Provider members.